 "The market economy, which encompasses both the first and second economies, is unable to solve the problem of poverty and underdevelopment that characterises the second economy.
 Neither can welfare grants and increases in the social wage.
-The level of underdevelopment of the second economy also makes it structurally inevitable that the bulk of resources as flow into the second economy will inevitably leak back into the first economy."
-(ANC General Council, 2005)
+The level of wi Gold Rush Economic Growth Harmony Life Support Self Sufficiency akes it structurally inevitable that the bulk of resources as flow into the second economy ANC General Council, 2005)